 If the depth begins increasing rapidly when under tow, and there is a risk of striking bottom, the floats may need to be adjusted forward.
+If the SeaQuest fails to dive below the surface, the floats may need to be adjusted aft.

-Follow the instructions in Section 3.4.4 (page 19) to adjust the position of the floats to achieve the desired platform pitch and depth.
-Note that positioning the floats forward will cause the platform to pitch upwards, keeping the SeaQuest close to the surface.
-Positioning the floats farther aft has the effect of pitching the platform downwards, causing the SeaQuest to dive.
+Follow the instructions in Section 3.4.4 (page 20) to adjust the position of the floats to achieve the desired platform pitch and depth.

 Once a suitable towing distance and platform altitude are achieved, secure the cable at the ship's tow point.
-Recommended towing altitude for most applications is 4-8m.
+Recommended towing altitude for most applications is 3-8m.
+In general, smaller magnetic sources (UXO) will require a lower survey altitude to guarantee detection.
+Larger sources (e.g. pipelines or steel structures) will require a higher survey altitude to prevent saturating the magnetometer (i.e. exceeding the measurement range).